voxpupuli/puppet-sssd/README.md

 If you want to manipulate the sssd startup units, I'd recommend the `systemd::dropin` features from [puppet-systemd](https://forge.puppet.com/modules/puppet/systemd)

+SSSD makes use of `inotify` to watch some files.
+The `inotify` appears to run with all permissions dropped, so non-world accessible files cannot be watched.

 ## Development

 Hop on over to the git repo listed in `metadata.json`